top of page

 The cost of a bid bond is generally affordable, making it accessible for most contractors.
 Here’s what you need to know:

-• Typical Cost: Bid bonds often cost between 1% and 3% of the bid amount.
-For example, on a $500,000 bid, the bond cost may range from $5,000 to $15,000.
+• Typical Bond Premium: Usually between 1% and 3% of the bid bond amount.
+For example, a $500,000 bid bond may cost between $5,000 and $15,000.

 How to Obtain a Bid Bond